kovidgoyal/calibre/src/calibre/manual/faq.rst

 What devices does |app| support?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-At the moment |app| has full support for the SONY PRS 500/505/700, Cybook Gen 3, Amazon Kindle 1/2/DX, Netronix EB600, Ectaco Jetbook, BeBook/BeBook Mini and the iPhone.
+At the moment |app| has full support for the SONY PRS 500/505/700, Cybook Gen 3/Opus, Amazon Kindle 1/2/DX, Netronix EB600, Ectaco Jetbook, BeBook/BeBook Mini, Irex Illiad/DR1000, Adroid phones and the iPhone.
 In addition, using the :guilabel:`Save to disk` function you can use it with any ebook reader that exports itself as a USB disk.

 I used |app| to transfer some books to my reader, and now the SONY software hangs every time I connect the reader?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~